 Daily operational challenges are inevitable.
 Activities such as managing inventory records, transport documents, contracts, work force, and regular cycle counts are standard at many operational sites.
 3PL providers have their own SOPs and team managers to handle these challenges for you.
 These team leaders are organised and customer focused, and will assist you to manage your shortages, pilferages, claims and the documents more efficiently.

 6) Security issues

 With every regulatory violation or damaged piece, your company loses money.
 Additionally it increases your customers’ waiting time and lowers your overall business performance.
 These are just some of the challenges you may experience if you manage your own logistics operations.
-Experienced 3PLs know how to handle your product whether via sea freight, air freight, surface or in a warehouse.
+Experienced 3PLs located in Brisbane and Sydney know how to handle your product whether via sea freight, air freight, surface or in a warehouse.
 3PL ensure that the regulations are followed and security risks are mitigated as these can influence their own cost of operations.
 By outsourcing to a 3PL, you can be confident that you will receive industry best practices to manage security related issues.

 7) Employee-related challenges

 Scores of workers are deployed at warehouse sites to perform operations.
 Many times, flexibility to hire and lay-off these workers becomes a business need.
 At the same time, all employment must comply with government regulations with absolute accuracy.
 These regulations and processes can get quite cumbersome and any mismanagement is a potential business risk.
 3PLs have been hiring permanent and casual labour for years and have developed systems and processes to manage this challenge flawlessly.
 Hiring an expert and professional 3PL to manage your operations can eliminate this challenge for you.